SDCraigN/VBA-Challenge/README.md

          ' Loop through all ticker symbol

         For i = 2 To LastRow
-         ' Check if we are still within the same ticker symbol, if it is not...
-            If Cells(i + 1, Column).Value <> Cells(i, Column).Value Then
+         ' Check if we are still within the same ticker symbol, if not If Cells(i + 1, Column).Value <> Cells(i, Column).Value Then
                 ' Set Ticker name
                 Ticker_Name = Cells(i, Column).Value